 Who We Are

 Lawton-Fort Sill Amateur Radio Club is a nonprofit organization dedicated to advancing the Amateur Radio Hobby through Disaster Preparedness, Perfecting Communication Skills, STEM Education, and Community Event Support.
-Our Club was recognized as an Amateur Radio Club by the rules of ARRL (Amateur Radio Relay League) on January 10th, 1949.
+Our Club was recognized as an Amateur Radio Club by the rules of ARRL (American Radio Relay League) on January 10th, 1949.
 Our Club has been incorporated in the State of Oklahoma since 1953.
 We are dedicated to ensuring the highest standards of individual operator proficiency, knowledge, and radio conduct.
 We conduct Club activities in support of the community and their events which allows active engagement with potential and current ham radio enthusiasts thus ensuring the continued relevance of radio and the Amateur Radio hobby in our rapidly changing world.

 Club meetings are held on the first Tuesday of each month, 7pm at the Lawton Optimist International building located at 2113 Monroe Ave in Lawton OK.
 It is possible to attend remotely by special arrangement.
 Contact Al (KI5LBY) at firstname.lastname@example.org at least two days prior to the meeting.
 Attendees are encouraged to be at the meeting up to 30 minutes prior for sign-in and any socializing (eyeball QSO) that you wish to partake in.

 All regularly scheduled Club meetings are open to the public.
 All persons interested in amateur radio are invited to attend, learn, and participate.